 Book a ride on the Polar Express, a 20-minute train ride complete with hot chocolate, festive performances, and a requisite Santa visit.
 Prizes are awarded for the person wearing the most festive jammies, so this is one event you don't have to dress up for.

-The Winterfest Express Electric Train is another fun-riding adventure that takes small visitors (the seats are kid-sized) past all the sparkling streets to downtown.
+The Winterfest Express Electric Train is another fun-riding, family-friendly adventure that takes small visitors (the seats are kid-sized) past all the sparkling streets to downtown.
 Papa Noel (a.k.a. the Cajun Santa) awaits visitors at the Cajun Christmas Experience, which involves a trolley ride, performance, and dancing.
 This 25-minute opening show is performed on the courthouse steps, while the trolley ride ends with a visit to the village where tourists can meet Papa Noel and Gaston the Gator.

 Accommodation: Top-Rated Resorts in Pensacola, FL